kuberhealthy/kuberhealthy/cmd/test-external-check/README.md

 ##### Example Check Template

 The pod is designed to run continuously and wait every few seconds then report a success or failure when communicating to the Kuberhealthy Servers.
-The pod is also design to log any errors it encounters when communicating to the KuberHealthy API.
+The pod is also design to log any errors it encounters when communicating to the Kuberhealthy API.

 Below is a YAML template for enabling the test-external-check in Kuberhealthy.